 Formative assessment allows teachers to know whether children's knowledge and understanding is secure enough to move forward, or whether further consolidation work or a different approach is necessary.
-Teachers will be looking for whether a pupil has been able to demonstrate application of a skill with increasing independence or confidence.
+Teachers will be looking for whether a pupil has been able to demonstrate application of with increasing independence or confidence.
 Teachers will then communicate findings with the children, explaining what they need to do next.
 This might be done orally or in writing.
+See our Responding to Work Policy for further details.

 These assessments aid children in embedding knowledge into the long-term memory, concepts are revisited frequently throughout a year and across key stages to ensure that children are given the opportunity to retrieve this knowledge regularly in a variety of ways.
-Staff have invested a lot of time in researching the most up-to-date evidence from cognitive science so that children know more and remember more.
+Staff have invested a lot of time in researching the most up-to-date evidence from cognitive science so that children know and remember more.